Grand Paris Express: Line 15

 Line 15 will be a high-capacity underground rail line, providing a new ring line around Paris in the departments of Hauts-de-Seine, Val-de-Marne and Seine-Saint-Denis.
-It will enable direct journeys between the suburbs, bypassing Paris.
+It will enable direct journeys between the suburbs, bypassing central Paris.
 The configuration of the line is very similar to that of the Arc Express, proposed by the RATP in 2006.
 It was later included in the red line project of the Grand Paris public transportation network, introduced by French President Nicolas Sarkozy in 2009.
 In March 2013, the "New Grand Paris" project was announced by the Prime Minister at the time, Jean-Marc Ayrault.
 At this time, the line acquired its current line 15 naming.

-Line 15 is planned to open in phases from 2025 through 2030.
+Line 15 is planned to open in phases from 2026 through 2031.
 It will create a loop connecting Noisy–Champs to Champigny, passing through Champigny-sur-Marne, Créteil, Villejuif, La Défense, Saint-Denis and Rosny-sous-Bois.